NVIDIA GPU Center of Excellence

 "Often before a great discovery there is the creation of a new tool or a tool that is used in a different way than before.
 GPUs and the algorithms and software that they use are today's tools and with them we are entering a golden age, where scientific computing is going to truly change the way we do science and medicine."

-As a CUDA Center of Excellence, the University of Utah is using CUDA technology extensively across three facilities:
+As a GPU Center of Excellence, the University of Utah is using CUDA technology extensively across three facilities:

 Scientific Computing and Imaging (SCI) Institute

 The SCI Institute has established itself as an internationally recognized leader in visualization, scientific computing, and image analysis.
 The overarching research objective of the SCI Institute is to create new scientific computing techniques, tools, and systems that enable solutions to important problems in biomedicine, science, and engineering.
 For more information: www.sci.utah.edu

 The School of Computing has a long history of distinguished faculty and alumni who have made substantial contributions to research and industry.
 The CUDA Center will play a key role in the School's new Digital Media Initiative linking Computing with Fine Art and Film and funded by the USTAR Initiative

 Center for the Simulation of Accidental Fires and Explosions (CSAFE)

 As one of the Department of Energy's five Advanced Simulation and Computing (ASC) centers, Utah runs detailed simulations of high energy devices and hydro-carbon fires, designed to increase the safety of dangerous material transportation and storage.